 The Sun Porch or Florida Room: What Type of HVAC System Needed for Sun Porch

-Sun porch is a 15×20 fully enclosed insulated space with 6 ft. casement windows on three sides.
-The forth side is the main house wall.
-Main house is 2 story, 1600 sq ft. per floor, gas heated with 2 Trane furnaces and cooled with 2 Trane central air units.
+Parameters - Sun porch is a 15×20 fully enclosed insulated space with 6 ft. casement windows on three sides.
+The fourth side is the main house wall.
+Main house is 2 story, 1600 sq ft. per floor, gas heated with 2 Trane furnaces.
+It’s cooled with 2 Trane central air units.
 The Trane equipment is new being installed in 2007.

 We really do not know much about any of this and that is why we turn to you to help us.
 My wife found your website on the internet seeking the answer to our predicament.
 We appreciate any help you may be able to offer us.
 Thanks for your help in advance.
 Paul and Debbie